-Neutrogena is an American brand of skin care, hair care and cosmetics, and we wanted to know is Neutrogena cruelty-free in 2019?
+Neutrogena is an American brand of skin care, hair care and cosmetics, and we wanted to know is Neutrogena cruelty-free?

 Is Neutrogena Cruelty-Free?

-Neutrogena is not cruelty-free in 2019; Neutrogena’s products are sold in mainland China and are required by law to be tested on animals in 2019.
+Neutrogena is not cruelty-free; Neutrogena’s products are sold in mainland China and are required by law to be tested on animals.

-Neutrogena is also owned by Johnson & Johnson, a parent corporation that also tests on animals when required by law in 2019.
+Neutrogena is also owned by Johnson & Johnson, a parent corporation that also tests on animals when required by law.

 Neutrogena’s website states “Neutrogena doesn’t conduct animal testing of our cosmetic products anywhere in